I didn't cuss.

 I didn’t sleep around

-And in addition to all of the things I didn't do, I felt like I did a few “good’ things as well.
+In addition to all of the bad things I didn't do, I even did a few good things.

 I went to church most Sundays,